 Ortega v.
 Trinity Hudson Holding LLC, et al., 2019 NY Slip Op 07743 (First Department)

 Plaintiff sustained serious fractures to his hand that was pinned under a “delta scaffold” to the bracket on the wall.
-Even thought he scaffold and counter weights only fell a short distance, the elevation differential was not de minims as the combined weight was over 2,400 pounds.
+Even though the scaffold and counterweights only fell a short distance, the elevation differential was not de minimis as the combined weight was over 2,400 pounds.
 Plaintiff prevailed as a matter of law pursuant to Section 240(1) of the New York State Labor Law.

 Encarnacion v.
 3361 Third Avenue Housing Development Fund Corporation, et al., 176 A.D.3d 627 (2019)